marcus-a38/gunsense/README.md

 This project CANNOT be relied upon for realworld surveillance situations.
 As it stands, this code is intended for hobby and research purposes.

+## Requirements

+1. A CUDA-compatible GPU for effective processing capabilities
+2. Python >= 3.10

 ## Setup

 Gunsense can be installed in a few easy steps.